CALL US TODAY

 When you need the answers to these important decisions, consult with a caring, knowledgeable and experienced NJ guardianship attorney at Hanlon Niemann & Wright.

 Call our office today.
 Ask for Mr. Niemann to personally discuss in confidence and privacy your Guardianship concerns and questions toll-free at (855) 376-5291 or e-mail him at firstname.lastname@example.org.
 You’ll be glad you did.

 A guardian or conservator is a person selected by the court.
 The person or persons who are appointed are called “guardian(s)” or “conservator(s)”.
 A guardian or conservator attends to the personal and/or financial needs of another.”
-In the context of elder law, a spouse or child is typically appointed as legal guardian or conservator and given various powers to protect their spouse, parent(s) or a loved one.
+In the context of elder law, a spouse or child is typically appointed as legal guardian or conservator and given various powers to protect their spouse, parent(s), adult child, or a loved one.

 I am 86 years old, a widow and live in Manalapan, New Jersey.
 I cannot say enough about the caring, kind and compassionate staff with Fredrick P. Niemann.
 Mrs. Urciuoli always takes my calls and knows me by my first name.
 She is patient and concerned about me and my welfare.
 She has even called to wish me happy holidays and check on my health.
 Fredrick P. Niemann and the attorneys and staff of his office are a special law firm.

 —Ruth Leibowitz, Manalapan, NJ

 Mere words cannot express my gratitude that I have for Fred, Bonnie, Diane, and Michele for their caring, understanding and professionalism in the worst time in my life.
 They made a very difficult period bearable.
 Thank you.